 Prior to submission of an application for CRE funding, applicants need to ensure they have:

-All applicants are required to commence their application and provide the specified minimum data in RGMS by Wednesday 4 March 2015 to allow the NHMRC to start sourcing reviewers with appropriate expertise.
+All applicants are required to commence their application and provide the specified minimum data in RGMS by Wednesday 22 November 2017 to allow NHMRC to start sourcing reviewers with appropriate expertise.
 Applications initiated after this date will not be accepted.

-Key Changes to the CRE applications for 2015
+Key Changes to CRE applications for the 2017 Funding Round

 Documentation to Apply for a CRE

-Research Classifications Guides including Broad Research Area, Fields of Research & NHMRC Keyword ⁄ Phrases
+Research Classifications Guides including Broad Research Area, Fields of Research and NHMRC Keyword ⁄ Phrases

 Not for Further Consideration (NFFC) Process

 The NFFC process identifies the least competitive applications received by NHMRC based on initial scores provided by four Expert Peer Reviewers.
 Applications deemed NFFC will not proceed to interview.

 If you require more information, your inquiry should be directed to your Research Administration Office in the first instance.
 If you require assistance and are unable to satisfy your concern by seeking assistance through your administering institution, contact the Research Help Centre on 1800 500 983, or email email@example.com.